Our certificate monitoring is quite complete. We cover the following items.

 Oh Dear doesn't just monitor your domain's certificate but will check every intermediate certificate too, up to the root certificate, to verify the chain of trust.

-We look for SHA-1 certificates, revoked intermediates, distrusted root certificates, ... each of those problems can cause your site to be unavailable.
+We look for SHA-1 certificates, revoke or distrusted root certificates, ... each of those problems can cause your site to be unavailable.
 And none of those changes are in your control, these decisions get made by the Certificate Authorities (CAs) or the browsers themselves, coordinated via the CAB Forum.

 Miscellaneous checks #